GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The tools we use have a profound and devious influence on our thinking habits, and therefore on our thinking abilities.
+> ### Some problems are so complex that you have to be highly intelligent and well informed just to be undecided about them.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Laurence J. Peter*

 ---
 ## 🏎 Quick Facts